 These pages are free- print them out and let your kids take the lead!

 Want to get the free page comic book templates printable….

+Use the form below to become a KItchen Table Classroom subscriber.
+Then go check your email and confirm that you meant to subscribe.
 Upon receiving your confirmation of subscription you will get a subscriber only password to my Free Resource Library.
-Enter that password and you’ll get access to these comic book templates in easy to print PDF form and dozens of other art and education printables- all free!
+There you’ll find these comic book templates in easy to print PDF form and 100+ of other art and education printables- all free!